 Penn State College of Medicine’s Network of Underrepresented Residents and Fellows (NURF) is a network of diverse residents and fellows representing all specialties.

-NURF is sponsored by the College of Medicine’s Office of Graduate Medical Education Office and the Penn State Health and College of Medicine Office for Diversity, Equity and Inclusion.
-Its goal is to promote cultural diversity in the residency and fellowship programs through community involvement, mentorship with diverse faculty, professional networking and support of recruitment of diverse medical students into the residency programs.
+NURF is sponsored by Penn State Health’s Office of Graduate Medical Education and the Penn State Health Office for Diversity, Equity and Inclusion.
+Its goal is to promote cultural diversity in the residency and fellowship programs through community involvement, mentorship with diverse faculty, professional networking, and support of recruitment of diverse medical students into the residency programs.

 The group is open to residents and fellows who are part of an underrepresented group as well as those who wish to advocate for minority/underserved communities.

 Penn State College of Medicine recognizes the value of serving the local diverse community, including providing medical care at neighborhood clinics and events, participating in high school enrichment/outreach programs and providing proactive health guidance to members of the local community.

 - Participation and attendance at community health fairs and exhibits